 |Examples: Protease, amylase, and lipase are important enzymes for digestion||

 Examples: Melatonin is the hormone that regulates your circadian rhythm (sleep cycle)

 Insulin is another hormone that regulates blood sugar

 Hormones and Enzymes play a vital role in our body by controlling and regulating many functions.
 Hormones are known as chemical messengers as they trigger many functions while enzymes are catalysts as they affect the rate of a reaction.

-To learn more about the difference between Enzymes and Hormones, or any other related topic, please visit BYJU’S.
+To learn more about the difference between Enzymes and Hormones, or any other related topic, visit BYJU’S Biology.

 Frequently Asked Questions